smithd36/Student-Teacher-Management-Java/readme to run program.txt

 Type the following:

-javac testerProgram.java
+javac dashboard.java

 then:

-java testerProgram.java
+java dashboard.java

-Your code should run after following these steps.
+The application should run after following these steps.